 There are two parts to self-employment tax: Medicare taxes and Social Security taxes.

 W-2 employees pay these too.
 But their employers give them a hand here, matching all of their tax payments.
-But you're legally considered both the employee and the employer here.
+But you're legally considered both the employee and the employer when it comes to Amazon Flex.
 That makes you responsible for paying both shares of tax.

 If this is your first year as a Flex driver, that 15.3% can land you with a tax bill much heavier than you're used to seeing.
 To make sure you're prepped for it, try using a self-employment tax calculator so you know how much to save up.